-*News* "In the house of Martha and Mary" has been selected by Creative Tastebuds, a sustainability and taste symposium organized by the University of Aarhus, Denmark and the Danish national research and communication centre Taste for Life.
+News: "In the house of Martha and Mary" has been selected to be presented at Creative Tastebuds, a sustainability and taste symposium organized by the University of Aarhus, Denmark and the Danish national research and communication centre Taste for Life.
 This exchange of knowledge and inspiration symposium is held from 16th to 17th August 2021.

 Sitten on the right of this reinvented piece, ‘Martha’ contemplates a rich spread of local and seasonal produce widely grown, cultivated and available in the Netherlands and its region.
 While on the left, ‘Mary’ starstruck and seemingly smiling at an imported pineapple on her hands.
 The pun of the biblical story and staged image is the comparison of how consumers have devout themselves with the bountiful availability of imported food, very much similar to the belief and loyalty of a religious faith.
 However, our indulgence of imported exotic food creates numerous social and environmental problems.
 By bringing this food to our plate, it brought about issues concerning conflicts at growers’ countries, drug cartel, deforestation, high carbon footprint etc.